-Since the patients receiving mirror therapy are stroke patients, some of them may react emotionally to the thought of seeing the affected arm intact.
+Since the patients receiving mirror therapy are stroke patients, some of them may react emotionally to the thought of seeing their affected arm intact.

 Some patients may also experience dizziness or nausea when viewing the image of the unaffected arm in the mirror.
 If this occurs, patients should look away from the mirror and focus on the unaffected arm, then gradually look at the mirror for short periods only until the sensations dissipate.

-Mirror therapy for stroke may be an effective treatment technique that you can use in combination with other treatments to benefit your stroke patients.
-It might be that breakthrough that you need to reduce pain in your patient’s affected limb or to build upon that grade 2 muscle activity.
+Based on the current research, mirror therapy for stroke may be an effective treatment technique that you can use in combination with other treatments to benefit your patients affected by stroke.
+It might just be that breakthrough that you need to reduce pain in your patient’s affected limb or to build upon that grade 2 muscle activity.

 Bondoc, S., Booth, J., Budde, G., Caruso, K., DeSousa, M., Earl, B., … Humphreys, J. (2018).
 Mirror Therapy and Task-Oriented Training for People With a Paretic Upper Extremity.
 American Journal of Occupational Therapy, 72(2), 7202205080p1. doi:10.5014/ajot.2018.025064, accessed May 6, 2018.

 Colomer, Carolina & Noé, Enrique & Llorens, Roberto.
 (2016).
 Mirror therapy in chronic stroke survivors with severely impaired upper limb function: A randomized controlled trial.
 European journal of physical and rehabilitation medicine.
 52(3), accessed at https://www.researchgate.net May 6, 2018.